chaynHQ/Impact-Reports/README.md

 Something a little different than usual, we collaborated on the viral [Snap Counsellors](http://snapcounsellors.com/) campaign, a partnership with [LoveDoctor.in ](http://lovedoctor.in/)and Rajshekar Patil.
 Snap Counsellors is a micro-counselling abuse helpline on Snapchat for teens, which became one of Nominet Trust's top 150 social tech projects of the year.
 This campaign partnership also won [Two Kyoorius Creative Awards in India](https://medium.com/hack-for-chayn/chayn-indias-innovative-campaign-to-counsel-teens-through-snapchat-wins-two-awards-at-india-s-21e073093f55#.xtlpn346u) and the ['Graphite Pencil' for D&AD Impact Award 2016](https://medium.com/hack-for-chayn/snap-counsellors-scoops-a-graphite-pencil-for-d-ad-impact-award-2016-186a0c848e08#.yd6ty6ocj).
 Currently, the helpline is being run by [Day One NY](http://snapcounsellors.com/news/2016/11/16/day-one-ny-joins-the-snap-counsellors-team).

-2016 also marked the year when Chayn formed a partnership with [SafeLives ](http://www.safelives.org.uk/)and [Snook ](https://wearesnook.com/)in a research collaboration , "[TechVsAbuse](http://www.techvsabuse.info/)", funded by [Comic Relief](https://www.comicrelief.com/).
+2016 also marked the year when Chayn formed a partnership with [SafeLives ](http://www.safelives.org.uk/)and [Snook ](https://wearesnook.com/)in a research collaboration, "[TechVsAbuse](http://www.techvsabuse.info/)", funded by [Comic Relief](https://www.comicrelief.com/).

 ## Our 2017 Impact: The Good, The Bad & The Growth